 If nothing worked, this might mean you need to replace your mouse.
 For more information on the best Windows 10 mouse devices to purchase, check out the guides below:

-- 3 best USB-C wireless computer mice to use in 2018
+- 3 best USB-C wireless computer mice to use these days

 - Best Windows 10 PC mice to own today

 And there you go, now you know how to get your Arc Touch mouse working as intended in Windows 10 or older.